wavefrontHQ/docs/pages/doc/integrations_pks.md

 ## Tanzu Kubernetes Grid Monitoring Dashboards

-VMware Aria Operations for Applications includes several predefined dashboards for monitoring Tanzu Kubernetes Grid.
+Tanzu Observability includes several predefined dashboards for monitoring Tanzu Kubernetes Grid.
 You can use these dashboards as is, or [clone and customize them](ui_dashboards.html).

 We support dashboards for major functionality including:
 * Home dashboard